 - Have travel insurance – we didn’t need to use it but you are stupid if you go to the USA with no travel insurance.
 The cost of health care in the USA is crazy expensive and could financially ruin you or your family if something goes wrong.

 Eating in the USA

-Being vegetarian here was a little bit difficult but most places did included a few options.
+Being vegetarian there was a little bit difficult but most places did include a few options.
 We especially enjoyed the small town diners.
-They were great value and generally let you pick and choose what you wanted to have.
-Alisdair almost had pancakes everyday!
-The unlimited coffee was hit and miss and espresso coffee was almost non-existent but we made do and generally the 5 cups of coffee you have at breakfast kept you buzzing for the whole day.
+They were good value and generally let you pick and choose what you wanted to have.
+Alisdair almost had pancakes every day!
+The unlimited coffee was hit and miss and espresso coffee was almost non-existent but we made do and generally, the 5 cups of coffee you have at breakfast kept you buzzing for the whole day.

 What did it cost?

 In total, we spent around $12k NZD ($8.2k USD) for 4 weeks (excluding flights and shopping).
 Our budget was $340 NZD per day for 2 people but we ended up spending $406 per day.
 It was a pricey holiday for us and for that money we could have easily done another 5 months in Central America.
 What made it so expensive for us was the NZ exchange rate with the USD, some unexpected accommodation costs and eating out in expensive restaurants with family in San Francisco, Sonoma and Palm Springs.

 Here is a summary of our costs in New Zealand dollars – USD exchange rates current as at 14 December 2018.